 Grants Supporting Public Engagement

-The Davenport Institute seeks to support communities by offering funded-service grants to off-set the cost of consultants and outside facilitators in designing and implementing a vibrant civic engagement process.
+Made possible through funding from the James Irvine Foundation's California Democracy Fund, the Davenport Institute Public Engagement Grants seek to support communities by offering funded-service grants to off-set the cost of consultants and outside facilitators in designing and implementing a vibrant civic engagement process.